 Sail Anatomy 101

 I bought the sail that I’m going to show you for my 1981 Catalina 22 with the standard rig.
-I purchased it online from National Sail Supply, who is the US distributor for Rolly Tasker Sails.
+I purchased it online from a distributor of Rolly Tasker Sails.
 The man Rolly Tasker was a famous Australian racing sailor (hence the boomerang in the logo) who built his sailmaking business into the largest sail loft in the world.

 The sail has many standard features and is made from 5 ounce Performance Dacron from Challenge Sailcloth in a crosscut design.
 The cloth is slightly lighter than the 5.53 ounce cloth from which Ullman Sails makes replacement Catalina 22 sails but is still adequate, especially in lighter air.
 Performance Dacron is a good quality sailcloth often used on recreational cruising sails.
 Challenge Sailcloth is one of several sailcloth manufacturers who supply the world with sailcloth.